+The EEOC states that “Petty slights, annoyances, and isolated incidents (unless extremely serious) will not rise to the level of illegality.
 To be unlawful, the conduct must create a work environment that would be intimidating, hostile, or offensive to reasonable people.”

 Definition of Workplace Harassment

-The harasser can be your boss, a supervisor in another department, a co-worker or even a non-employee.
-(For example, if you have a client who harasses you, and your boss refuses to change your assignment or otherwise protect you from continued abuse, that might constitute a hostile work environment.)
+Harassing conduct may include offensive jokes or pictures, name-calling, racial slurs, threats, intimidation, and more.
+The harasser can be your boss, but can also be a coworker or an employee in another department.
+It can even be a non-employee.
+For example, if you have a client who harasses you, and your boss refuses to change your assignment or otherwise protect you from continued abuse, that might constitute a hostile work environment.

 Interestingly, the victim doesn't necessarily have to be the person being harassed; it can be anyone affected by the harassing behavior.

 The victim also needn’t suffer “economic injury”; even if you keep your job and paycheck, you can still be a victim of harassment.

 The EEOC encourages employees to “inform the harasser directly that the conduct is unwelcome” and to ask them to stop.
 It also recommends informing management to prevent escalation.

 Employers are liable for harassment perpetrated by a supervisor, staff member, or contractor if they knew (or should have known) about the behavior and failed to take action to stop it.

 There are key steps you should take in order to file a complaint.
 These include: